By David Barrington, NAFD Vice President

-We’ve thought long and hard about the ‘banned’ advertising campaign concepts revealed yesterday, by cost-comparison website Beyond, before commenting.
 It’s vitally important to encourage people to talk about the end of life and sometimes the unexpected does help to unlock conversation.
 The NAFD has campaigned for years to encourage people to think about and put plans in place for what happens when they die.
-We’ve used eye-catching headlines of our own about unusual funeral choices, and how not putting plans in place can cause family conflict during a time of grief, to assist the development of a national conversation.
-But this is different.
+But the controversial advertising campaign that comparison website Beyond sought to place on the London Underground recently is quite different.

 However, funeral directors understand that while the change is slow to come, that doesn’t mean there’s a need for ‘shock and awe’ tactics, which risk trivialising one of the most sensitive of subjects, rather than making people feel comfortable in broaching it.
 And that’s what makes us uncomfortable with Beyond’s arguments about the artwork they wanted to run.
 In our view, in any communication about death it is always important to be sensitive to people who are already dealing with bereavement.
 There will be thousands of people travelling on the tube every day that have recently lost someone, or who will find the subject hard to contemplate for a whole variety of understandable reasons, and so we feel that Beyond’s attempts to be ‘edgy’ in their advertising campaign risks causing more harm than good.
 How about those people in poor health, for whom an advert suggesting that if you have a sore throat and cough you should be writing your Will might unnecessarily spark health fears?